d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 in order to decrease the loss function.
 Optimization addresses how to fit our models to training data, and calculus is its key prerequisite.
-However, don't forget that our ultimate goal is to perform well on *previously unseen* data.
+However, do not forget that our ultimate goal is to perform well on *previously unseen* data.
 That problem is called *generalization* and will be a key focus of other chapters.